lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/SimplePdoWrapper/fetch.md

-SimplePdoWrapper::fetch — Executes the prepared statement and returns the fetched row, or false in case of failure.
+SimplePdoWrapper::fetch — Executes the prepared statement and returns the fetched row, or null in case of failure.